The Most Trusted Source for Your

 What is firmographic data?

-Firmographic data is typically stored in datasets or databases and consists of basic information about businesses of all sizes.
-This data includes various attributes such as company name, location, and revenue.
-Firmographic information can pertain to both active and inactive companies, whether locally or globally.
+Firmographic data refers to structured business information stored in datasets or databases, offering detailed insights into companies of all sizes.
+A typical firmographic dataset includes attributes such as company name, industry classification, geographic location, legal structure, and estimated revenue.
+This data may pertain to both active and inactive businesses, whether they operate locally, regionally, or globally.

 What key attributes are included in firmographic data?

-- Company name (this very often includes trade name and directory name)
+• Company name (often includes trade and directory names)

 Why do companies collect firmographic data?